Feb 16, 2021

 Using context to track for different subsets?

 Use the aim.track context arguments to pass additional information about the metrics.
-You can use all context parameters to query, group and do other operations on top of the metrics.
+All context parameters can be used to query, group and do other operations on top of the metrics.

 import aim # train loop for epoch in range(num_epochs): for i, (images, labels) in enumerate(train_loader): if i % 30 == 0: aim.track(loss.item(), name='loss', epoch=epoch, subset='train') aim.track(acc.item(), name='accuracy', epoch=epoch, subset='train') # calculate validation metrics at the end of each epoch # ... aim.track(loss.item(), name='loss', epoch=epoch, subset='val') aim.track(acc.item(), name='acc', epoch=epoch, subset='val') # ... # calculate test metrics # ... aim.track(loss.item(), name='loss', subset='test') aim.track(acc.item(), name='loss', subset='test')